luigiberrettini/NLog.Targets.Syslog/README.md

 This NLog target supports the standard NLog [layout](https://github.com/NLog/NLog/wiki/Layouts) directive to modify the log message body (Syslog packet elements are not affected).

-It provides default values for all settings which can be overridden by means of the configuration element, as shown above.
+It provides default values for all settings which can be overridden by means of the XML configuration, as shown above.
 A more detailed example is included in the [test application](./src/TestApp/NLog.config).

-#### Configuration element
-* `enforcement` - the enforcement to be applied on the Syslog message
-* `messageCreation` - Syslog message creation configuration
-* `messageSend` - Syslog message send configuration

-##### Enforcement element
+#### Enforcement element
 * `throttling` - settings related to message throttling:
   * `limit` - the number of log entries, waiting to be processed, that triggers throttling (default: `0`)
   * `strategy` - `None` / `DiscardOnFixedTimeout` / `DiscardOnPercentageTimeout` / `Discard` / `DeferForFixedTime` / `DeferForPercentageTime` / `Block`